src-d/guide/developer-community/tech-talks.md

 Email copy:

-> Hello Jessica,
+> Hello Jane Doe,
 >
-> It's great to meet you and to know you will be joining the Frontend edition of our source{d} tech talks!
+> It's great to meet you and to know you will be joining the Infra/ML/Frontend edition of our source{d} tech talks!
 We're really happy to have you!
 >
-> As Sergio mentioned, the event will be held on Saturday, June 24th and all talks will cover quite advanced topics so hopefully it will be insightful for everyone, both attendees and speakers together.
+> As John mentioned, the event will be held on Saturday, MONTH DAY and all talks will cover quite advanced topics so hopefully it will be insightful for everyone, both attendees and speakers together.
 >
 > The event's schedule is not completely finalised but we will be sharing more details with you soon - general idea is to start with the first talk at 10am and finish them around 5.30pm.
 There will be breakfast, lunch and snacks throughout the day as well as a lot of beer and drinks to ensure a great day.
 >
-> Regarding the logistics, we will invite you over to Madrid for the weekend and expect you at our offices on Saturday.
+> Regarding the logistics, we will invite you over to Madrid/Moscow/World for the weekend and expect you at our offices on Saturday.
 >
 > In order to book the flights, I was wondering if you could send me the following details:
 >